Ezra-Carriere/carriere_e_upgrade/README.md

 Running the Website Locally
 To run this website locally, follow these steps:
 1. Clone this repository to your local machine.
-2. Open the index.html file in your web browser.
+2. Open the file in your code editor of choice.
+3. Launch the site using the live server.
-3. Enjoy browsing the Art Institute of Chicago Art Explorer!
+4. Enjoy browsing the Art Institute of Chicago Art Explorer!

 To use this website, just open it up and let the list of artworks appear.
 Once the names are listed, click on one and learn all about it, and the artist that created it.
 You'll even be able to see a full image of what the art piece looks like.